wangguanan/light-reid/README.md

 ## LICENSE
-light-reid is released released under the MIT License (refer to the LICENSE file for details).
+light-reid is released released under the MIT License.

 ## Citation